Mariano Jesús Cuenco

-Mariano Jesús Cuenco y Diosomito (January 16, 1888 – February 25, 1964) was a Filipino Cebuano politician and writer.
+Mariano Jesús Cuenco y Diosómito (January 16, 1888 – February 25, 1964) was a Filipino politician and writer from Cebu.
 He was the 4th President of the Senate of the Philippines.

+M.J.
+Cuenco Avenue, a major thoroughfare in Cebu City, was named after him through a resolution by the Cebu City Council on March 23, 1964.

 Early life

 Cuenco was born in Carmen, Cebu on January 16, 1888, to Mariano Albao Cuenco (1861–1909) and Remedios López Diosomito.
 He studied at the Colegio de San Carlos of Cebu, where he graduated in 1904 with the degree of Bachelor of Arts.
 He finished law in 1911 at the Escuela de Derecho (later became the Manila Law School) and passed the bar examinations in 1913.

 Political career

 Cuenco entered politics in 1912 when he was elected to the Philippine Assembly representing the fifth district of Cebu.
 He was re-elected from 1916 to 1928.
 He ran for the governorship of Cebu in 1931 and became the President of the League of Provincial Governors of the Philippines.
 In 1934, he was elected delegate to the Constitutional Convention where he was chosen floor leader.
 Cuenco was Secretary of Public Works and Communications from 1936 to 1939.
 He was also appointed Acting Secretary of the agriculture, commerce and labor departments while serving as Secretary of Public Works and Communications in 1938.

 In 1941, Cuenco was elected Senator of the Philippines but the onset of the Second World War prevented that Senate from going into session.
 After the Japanese Occupation, Cuenco was reelected to the Senate in 1946.
 From 1949 to 1951, he served as Senate President and Chairman of the Commission on Appointments.
 His term paved the way for many reforms and his significant contributions resulted in a more efficient legislative body.

 As a member of the Liberal Party of incumbent President Elpidio Quirino, Senate President Cuenco was defeated in his bid for reelection in the Nacionalista Party shut-out during the 1951 Philippine general election.
 He ran and regained his seat as a Senator once again in 1953 and 1959.
 He continued serving in the Philippine Senate until his death in office in 1964.